xialiu1988/Data-Structures-and-Algorithms/Challenges/getEdges/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+Create a List<(string,string)> result to store the final result;

+Take in one city in the cities arrat and using GetNeighbors(Vertex v) from Graph class to get the list of its neighbors,

+then check the rest of the cities in the cities array, if they all exists in the lists, add their weights and add "True,cost",otherwise add "False, $0"

+in the end , return result list and print it on the screen.

 T->O(n);
 S->O(n);

 ## Solution
 <!-- Embedded whiteboard image -->